jacobrosenthal/CombineStreams/README.md

-#SplitStream
+#SeparateStreams

-Split an Arduino stream writes (like Serial) into 2 streams
+Make an Arduino stream write to one stream and read from another

 ##Note
 This libarary is very much in beta.
 It hasn't been fully tested nor are all Serial class methods implemented yet.